balthisar/tidy/README.md

 - Changes developers will notice
     - Updated project files to XCode6.
     - Compiled against the Mac OS X 10.10 (Yosemite SDK).
-    - Improved the help build system considerable (introducing Middlemac).
+    - Improved the help build system considerably (introducing Middlemac).

 ### Balthisar Tidy 2.0.0 (June 2014)
 - New Features
     - Toolbar with quick access to Balthisar Tidy's new features.
     - Show/Hide the Tidy Options panel on documents.
     - Show/Hide the Tidy Messages panel on documents.
     - Can display the source code view vertically now in addition to the traditional, horizontal layout.
     - Tidy options are much more beautiful with groups headers to indicate option categories.
     - New, modern Preferences system with lots of new options.
     - Brand new, improved help file.
     - New application and document icons.
     - New main menu items to support new functionality.
     - Fixed a bug that allows two first-run helpers to be opened at the same time, which caused a crash.
     - Renamed the "first run helper" to "Quick Tutorial."
 - New Features (Balthisar Tidy for Work)
     - Introducing Balthisar Tidy for Work.
     - Can export option settings to Unix configuration files.
     - AppleScript support.
 - Changes developers will notice
     - JSDTidyModel has been refactored just a little bit.
     - The entire TidyDocument architecture has been re-written from the ground up in order to implement a better MVC object model and break apart the massive DocumentController.
     - OptionPaneController has been slightly refactored to become a ViewController.
     - Bit the bullet and use my own fork of TidyLib.
 Source is still compatible.
 This was done in order to incorporate the community pull requests that haven't been accepted by the maintainer yet.
     - New help building automation system.
     - Some build flags meant to be used temporarily in order to facilitate screen shots, etc.

 ### Balthisar Tidy 1.5.0 (May 2014)

 #### Visible changes
 - The application in general has had several improvements.
     - New application and documents icons retaining the trademark Tidy Broom).
     - Added missing View menu in the main menu.
     - Added support for printing the Tidy'd text.
     - Added a Show New User Helper to the Help Menu.
 - The documents window is now improved.
     - New documents retain the position and size of last-used document.
     - New documents splitter positions are retained based on last-used document.
 - The Tidy options panel is improved.
     - It is now a modern Mac OS source list, including new controls.
     - Apply document's Tidy options to preferences (in a document).
     - Reset document options to preferences settings (in a document).
     - Revert to Tidy factory presets (while in Preferences).
 - The Messages panel has some improvements.
     - It now has some pretty icons to help distinguish severity.
     - Columns are now all sortable.